hax/proposal-index-from-end/README.md

 Possible Issues
 ---------------

-`arr[^N]` is a pure syntax sugar (though we may extend `^N` as a first-class value in the future like C#), some TC39 delegates don't like syntax sugar, or setup a very high bar for any new syntax.
+`arr[^N]` is very close to a pure syntax sugar (though we may extend `^N` as a first-class value in the future like C#), some TC39 delegates don't like syntax sugar, or setup a very high bar for any new syntax.

 Transpiling
 -----------